Sadockb/sadockb/README.md

 - 👋 Hi, I’m Brian
-- 👀 I’m interested in IoT and Devops
+- 👀 I’m interested in AI/ML in 5G and 6G Networks
-- 💞️ I’m looking to collaborate IoT and Devops Pojects
+- 💞️ I’m looking to collaborate in AI/ML in 5G and 6G Networks Pojects
 - 📫 briansadock@gmail.com

 <!---